roakoth/task-tracker-app/steps/3-create-preact-components.md

 ```

-If you know React, this should be familiar to you.

-I’ll create the second component which is `TaskList` that will display each task that is created from our TaskForm component as a list.
+I’ll create the second component which is `TaskList` that will display each task that is created from the `TaskForm` component as a list.
-I’ll create the `TaskList.jsx` file in the components folder and it will contain the code below:
+The `TaskList.jsx` file will contain the code below:

 ```